Electron Beam Chirp Dexterity in Staging Laser Wakefield Acceleration: (d) Effect of initial energy spread of the injected electron beam

 Finally, we examine the effect of the \enquote{initial energy spread} of the injected electron beam on the evolution of the dynamic chirp.
 This is useful to understand if a negatively chirped electron beam with an arbitrary energy spread can be applied or not.
 The initial energy of the electron beam is 100 MeV.
 The energy spread is now increased from $3\%$ to $10\%$.
 All other parameters remained unchanged.
 Figure 11 shows the evolution of the longitudinal phase space and energy spectrum of the electron beam in this case.
 Figure 11(a) and 11(b) corresponds to the simulation time of 110 fs and 23.0 ps, respectively.
 The energy spectrum shows double peak structure.
 The FWHM spread of each peak is $\sim 5.3$ and $5.1 \ \rm MeV$.
 This implies energy spread of $\sim 1\%$ in each peak.
 Although simulation result does not show a single peak, we anticipate that by proper optimization of the laser pulse and the plasma density parameters single peak can be obtained and even a larger energy spread beam can be used in staging LWFA experiments employing the negatively chirped electron beam.
+This may increase the flexibility of operation with LWFA based injector stage.

+The simulation results are summarized in table 1.
+At this point we would also like to clarify that the evolution of the laser pulse and hence the wakefield is quantitatively differ in 2D and 3D simulations, however, qualitatively the result will not differ significantly.
+We anticipate that for the same amount of beam charge one may expect relatively higher energy gain and narrow energy spread in 3D simulations as compared to the 2D simulation results.
+This is because the laser pulse intensity evolves as $w_{0}^2$ in 3D, whereas it evolves as $w_{0}$ in 2D.
+Here $2w_{0}$ is the full waist size of the focus spot.
+Following Ref. \cite{Pathak}, higher intensity laser pulse in the booster stage may compensate better the effect of the beam loading of the injected electron bunch.